naveen-pulivarti/Redbus-Project/README.md

-# REDBUS_PROJECT
+# REDBUS_PROJECT ##Data Scraping and Filtering Application

 ## Overview

-Data Scraping &amp; Streamlit App for Bus Routes : This project involves scraping real-time bus route data using Selenium, processing it with pandas, and storing it in a MySQL database.
-An interactive Streamlit web app is built to filter and display bus information based on user-selected criteria.
+This project focuses on extracting real-time bus route data using Selenium, followed by data processing with pandas and storage in a MySQL database.
+A dynamic Streamlit web application is then developed to allow users to filter and view bus route information based on various criteria, providing an interactive and user-friendly experience.